 - cover photo (also called a splash image, header photo, etc.)

-If you like taking photos, you may have one already that works for you.
+If you like taking photos, you may have one already that photos that work for your website.

 Are photos required?
 No, but it really does help.
-So if you’re uncomfortable with photos, consider making an avatar instead.
+If you’re uncomfortable with photos, consider making an avatar instead.
+Whichever photos choose, you need to have the rights or license to share those photos online.

 Once you’ve gathered/written all your content, you want to pick a domain name.
-And you want to do this before choosing a host because it’s literally going to be the 1st thing most of them ask you to do.
+Do this before choosing a host because it’s literally going to be the 1st thing most of them ask you to do when you sign-up.

 So the domain name for the website is theacademicdesigner.com.